waveaccounting/ml-challenge-expenses/README.md

 ### classification.ipynb

 This notebook tries to address the first question in the problem set - classifying the data points into the right category. **Please follow the cell by cell detailed guideline to walk thruogh it**.
 Key summary points are:
-- Intuitively the **expense description** field seems to be the best determiner
+- Intuitively the **expense description** field seems to be the best determiner, hinting that this problem is possibly a good cancidate for **NLP**
-- Tried several **shallow learning** classifiers - Logistic Regression, Naive Bayes, SVM, Gradient Boosting (XGBoost) and Random Forest and attempted to take an ensemble of the ones that performed best
+- Tried several **shallow learning** classifiers - Logistic Regression, Naive Bayes, SVM (with a linear kernel), Gradient Boosting (XGBoost) and Random Forest and attempted to take an ensemble of the ones that performed best
 - Feature engineering involved vectorizing text (**expense description** field) as TF-IDF ventors and using other fields like day_of_week, expense amount, employee ID and tax name.
 I didn't use n-grams here, but that's possibly an improvement option
 - Tried the classifiers in a two-fold approach - with all features and with only text features
 - Tried with Grid Search cross validation (used `LeaveOneOut` since pretty small data) and tuning several parameters like regularization factor, number of estimators etc